Polarimeter to Unify the Corona and Heliosphere (PUNCH): Additional science

 Recent asteroid surveys from ground-based telescopes have identified a handful of asteroids on orbits entirely within the orbit of Earth or Venus (e.g. \citet{Bolin_2022,Sheppard_2022}).
 These are notable discoveries because the nature of these asteroids' orbits only permit their observation from the Earth when they have a very low solar elongation, which is impossible for some telescopes or only accessible for short time windows each night for others.
 However, models for the population of near-Earth objects predict a sizable population of objects in this region of the solar system (Figure \ref{fig:asteroids}), including 5-10 as of yet undiscovered asteroids larger than 1 km \citep{Nesvorny_2023,Deienno_2025Icar}.

-PUNCH does what the other asteroid surveys can't do - it observes at very low solar elongation and it does so all day every day.
-In fact, some of the objects predicted to populate this region will always be in the field of view of PUNCH.
-The ability for PUNCH to discover, track and characterize asteroids and comets depends on the trade between its relatively small imaging aperture, its large field of view and its rapid and constant imaging cadence.
+\new{PUNCH observes continuously in a part of the sky that is historically difficult: areas with low solar elongation.
+Many of the objects predicted to populate this region are always in the PUNCH FOV.} The ability for PUNCH to discover, track and characterize asteroids and comets depends on the trade between its relatively small imaging aperture, its large field of view and its rapid and constant imaging cadence.
 There is precedent for observing asteroids and comets with SOHO and STEREO \citep{Knight_2010,Li_Jewitt_2013}, and the larger field of view, smaller pixels and lack of on-board image stacking may permit PUNCH to be a more effective tool for characterization and for discovering new objects.